15 Types Of Door Locks (Ultimate Buying Guide)

 This type of lock will lock the door on its own the moment that you close the door.
 This is commonly seen in hotel room doors.

 Dead Bolt: A dead bolt lock, on the other hand, is a little more manual as the locking and unlocking function is something that you would have to do yourself.
+Theyโre considered to be the far sturdier and more reliable options compared to the spring bolts.
+This is why this proves to still be the favorite among home and office locks.

 Strike Plate

 The strike plate is the small metal frame that attaches to the door frame and helps keep it in place when the door is locked.
 This is typically screwed to the actual frame of the door and keeps that said door in position once locked.
+This is the easiest part of the lock to replace and normally, this is also the most common part of the lock that gets damaged.

 Within the strike plate is the box which is the hole where the bolt is latched onto when the lock is locked.
-Most of the bolts available in the market right now are quite similar in size so it’s safe to say that most of the commercially manufactured boxes will fit most bolts inside them.
+Most of the bolts available in the market right now are quite similar in size so itโs safe to say that most of the commercially manufactured boxes will fit most bolts inside them.

 Different Types Of Locks

 Door locks are varied and they all have special functions or purposes.
 Some locks are best suited for the outside of the home because they provide more security against intruders whereas other locks are better suited for the inside of the home, such as the bathrooms, bedrooms, and closets.
+They provide enough security to keep access from other people but not to the level of security of keeping intruders, who may cause harm, out.

 Here are the different types of door locks you ought to get acquainted with and what their specific features are.